 - Degumming: the expulsion of phosphatides

 - Bleaching: the elimination of color bodies and suspended oils

 - Deodorization: the elimination of tocopherols, sterols, phenols, and other traces of compounds available during plant maturity as well.

 Uses of Salad Oil

-Salad oil has a very low viscosity with no odor or flavor.
+Salad oil has very low viscosity with no odor or flavor.
 It has a very short shelf life and easily deteriorates when unprotected from heat or oxygen exposure.
-I do not recommend this oil for frying, cooking, baking or practically any process that involves heat.
+I do not recommend this oil for frying, cooking, baking, or practically any process that involves heat.
 On the other hand, it is excellent for salad dressings, coatings, and snack preparations.

 Besides, salad oil is excellent for making several pourable and spoonful salad dressings like the favorite mayonnaise.
 It gives the salad a creamy texture and aids in blending the flavor of the dressings to the entire salad recipe.
-It coats all the salad ingredients as well and enhancing the delectableness of the food.
+It coats all the salad ingredients as well and enhances the delectableness of the food.
 It makes swallowing easier leaving a smooth taste to your palate.

 Do you know that your favorite mayonnaise has 80% salad oil in it?
 The oil enhances the cream’s thickness.
 You will learn that some salad dressings have an average of 35-50% oil that aids in changing the taste of the starch taste into smoothness in your mouth.

 Although picking the right kind of salad oil depends on your own taste, you can actually buy any edible vegetable oil around that has labels for salad dressings and sauces.
 Remember that salad oils do not have any solid crystals that will become waxy and dense when chilled.